 Did you get out of your career what you hoped for?

 No, I didn’t.
 I had a very strange reason for stopping.
-I made a film for a Canadian company and they were pretty good for me when I was in Canada, but when they came back to the United States they wanted to do one more day of shooting here and they didn’t pay the crew.
+I made a film for a Canadian company, and they were pretty good for me when I was in Canada, but when they came back to the United States, they wanted to do one more day of shooting here, and they didn’t pay the crew.
 There were about thirty of us.
-I was so offended and I thought that if I wasn’t going to get paid at that point in my life—I was almost fifty—I decided I wanted to do something else, so I went into teaching, and that’s what I still do.
+I was so offended, and I thought that if I wasn’t going to get paid at that point in my life—I was almost fifty—I decided I wanted to do something else, so I went into teaching, and that’s what I still do.
 Special education, with children that are learning disabled at high school.
-It’s something completely different, but my mother [Meri Otis Wilner] was a Professor—a lecturer—and my father also really enjoyed teaching, he taught at USC and UCLA for a couple of years, and my cousins are both teachers.
-I love teaching, it’s a full-time job.
+It’s something completely different, but my mother [Meri Otis Wilner] was a professor—a lecturer—and my father also really enjoyed teaching.
+He taught at USC and UCLA for a couple of years, and my cousins are both teachers.
+I love teaching; it’s a full-time job.
 I work till three, then it takes me about an hour and a half to get back home.
 I’m also a pilot.
 I enjoy flying, I have my own plane, so that takes a lot of time and energy.
-It would be different if I would be retired, then I could look at all of these boxes more carefully.
+It would be different if I were retired, then I could look at all of these boxes more carefully.

 Have you ever been in touch with Marlene Dietrich’s daughter Maria Riva?